 The Oregon Transfer Module (OTM) is an approved 45 credits of general education courses (foundational skills and introduction to discipline courses) that are common among Oregon's colleges and universities.
-Courses are selected from an approved list of 100- and 200-level general education requirements, determined by each Oregon community college, Oregon University institution, or participating Oregon independent college or university.
+Courses are selected from an approved list of 100 and 200-level general education requirements, determined by each Oregon community college, Oregon university institution, or participating Oregon independent college or university.
 It is designed to improve student access to a college degree by enhancing opportunities for the transfer of credits earned at one community college or Oregon university campus to another public college or university.

 The OTM includes coursework chosen from the courses approved for the categories found in the program guide (p.
-157) by the institution issuing the credit.
-In the case of community colleges, these are courses approved for the AA/OT degree; in the case of universities and four-year colleges, they are courses approved for the general education portion of a Bachelor's degree.
+155) by the institution issuing the credit.
+In the case of community colleges, these are courses approved for the AAOT degree; in the case of universities and four-year colleges, they are courses approved for the general education portion of a bachelor's degree.

-Any student completing the requirements for an OTM that conforms to the guidelines below will have met the requirements for the OTM at any Oregon community college or public university.
-At the time of transfer, the receiving institution may specify additional coursework for a major or degree, any additional institution specific general education requirements not included in the OTM, or to make up the difference between the OTM and the institution's total general education requirements.
+Any student completing an OTM that conforms to the guidelines below will have met the requirements for the OTM at any Oregon community college or public university.
+At the time of transfer, the receiving institution may specify additional coursework for a major or degree, any additional institution-specific general education requirements not included in the OTM, or to make up the difference between the OTM and the institution's total general education requirements.

-Complete a minimum of 45 credit hours and all courses must be passed with a grade of 'C' or better.
-Students must have a minimum cumulative Grade Point Average (GPA) of 2.0 at the time the OTM is awarded.
-One course must be completed at Southwestern before the OTM degree is awarded.
+Students must complete a minimum of 45 credit hours with a cumulative Grade Point Average (GPA) of 2.0 or better.
+All courses must be passed with a grade of 'C' or better.
+One course must be completed at Southwestern before the Oregon Transfer Module is awarded.